kryptine/clean-stdenv/htmlGEC/Examples/ReadMe.txt

 2. Open the file yourname.icl, the Clean IDE should start automatically.
 Rename the module spreadsheet to module yourname (first line in the file).
-Create a project (File/New Project...) and store the indicated project file as yourname.prj Choose as environment (Environment/Everything) "Everything" Your Clean application has to be compiled (Project/Project Options...) with "No Retun Type" option selected.
+Create a project (File/New Project...) and store the indicated project file as yourname.prj Choose as environment (Environment/Everything) "Everything".
+Your Clean application has to be compiled (Project/Project Options...) with "No Return Type" option selected.

 Follow the steps for compilation described above.